Prepared for Practice.

 At the University of Baltimore School of Law, we offer a range of experiential learning opportunities.
-Our legal externship programs are an essential component.
+Our legal externship programs is an essential component.
 Getting hands-on experience, strengthening legal skills, building professional connections in the legal community and giving back through public service are just a few benefits.
 Law students have the opportunity to extern in a variety of legal settings, including courtrooms, private firms, legal services organizations, nonprofits and government agencies.

 If you are an employer interested in hosting a University of Baltimore School of Law extern, please review the program requirements and submit the application, below, by email or fax (410.837.4696) to the Director of Externships, Millicent Newhouse at firstname.lastname@example.org

 We also encourage you to post your opportunity on our student job board.

 Do you want to see the law in action and test your knowledge?
 Apply for one of our enriching Attorney Externships.
 With more than 100 organizations participating year-round, these externships allow students to work in the field and complete substantive legal assignments under the supervision of an experienced attorney.
 Students extern in every legal sector: private, public interest and nonprofit, as well as local, state and federal government.